 What are common symptoms?

 ADHD symptoms appear as an ongoing pattern of inattention and/or hyperactivity-impulsivity.
 It is important to note that while we may all feel the symptoms of ADHD from time to time (e.g., being easily distracted, forgetful, not paying attention), it doesn’t mean we have ADHD.
 People diagnosed with ADHD have more of these symptoms, they’ve had them since childhood, they occur more frequently, and these symptoms interfere with their daily life.
+ADHD can affect a person from morning to evening – beyond the classroom or workplace.

 - Fidgeting or squirming